basma123456/project/README.md

    8. if the data-nav equal the textContet of each anchor then it is the active case then gain the anchor green background
    9. else give it navy background

- *second parameter*
+ * *second parameter* :
- * is options which is declared before the function
+   1. s options which is declared before the function

  * [refrence to IntersectionObserver constructor](https://www.youtube.com/watch?v=RxnV9Xcw914)
- * loop for each section to apply the IntersectionObserver constructor to each section
+ * the target is to loop for each section to apply the IntersectionObserver constructor to each section

  ----------------------------------------------------------------------------------------------------------------------------------------